reachlightspeed/lightspeed-site/src/site/blog/using-avif-images-today.md

 ## We're Excited

-We are super excited about what kind of awesome new experinces can be made with the flexibility and performance gains of this new format.
+We are super excited about what kind of awesome new experiences can be made with the flexibility and performance gains of this new format.